 COVID-19 Booster Compliance Deadlines

-All faculty and professional staff are required to receive their COVID-19 booster six (6) months after their last COVID-19 vaccine dose was administered.
+All faculty and professional staff are required to receive their COVID-19 booster six months after their last COVID-19 vaccine dose was administered (or two months after the Johnson & Johnson/Janssen vaccine).
 It is the expectation that all individuals receive their booster shot as soon as they become eligible.

 Faculty and professional staff members who have been granted a medical or religious exemption for the COVID-19 vaccine requirement will also be exempted from the COVID-19 booster requirement.
 It will remain the expectation that all who receive an exemption will be enrolled in the mandatory weekly COVID-19 screening program and required to follow any additional guidance for your protection.